facelessuser/pymdown-extensions/docs/extensions/emoji.md

 ```

 ## Emoji Index Updates
-The Emoji extension might not always have indexes built from the latest repos, we try to keep the indexes updated with new releases, but if they fall out of date, you can open an issue on the repo to alert the maintainer(s) and they will update them when someone gets a chance.
+The Emoji extension might at times be behind on having indexes built from the latest repos.
+We try to keep the indexes updated with new releases, but if they fall out of date, you can open an issue on the repo to alert the maintainer(s) and they will update them when someone gets a chance.
 Pull requests are also welcome.
 The process for updating the indexes is automated, so it is fairly easy to do for a pull request.

 1. Ensure you have `requests` installed: `pip install requests`.
 2. Fork the repo and checkout to your machine.